Sep 5, 2018 3:45:31 PM by Anju Garg

 1 - filter("S"."CHANNEL_ID"=3)

-Hence, we saw that the optimizer prefers to perform a Full Table Scan rather than use a highly unselective index.
+Hence, we saw thatthe optimizer prefers to perform a Full Table Scan rather than use a highly unselective index.

 Now let us repeat the same exercise on the highly selective CUST_ID column.